 We expect the initial public offering price of our ADSs in the U.S. offering and the offering price of our ordinary shares in the European private placement to be substantially higher than the net tangible book value per ADS and per ordinary share prior to the global offering.
 Therefore, if you purchase ADSs or ordinary shares in the global offering, you will pay a price per ADS and per ordinary share that substantially exceeds our net tangible book value per ADS and per ordinary share after the global offering.
-Based on the initial public offering price of \$13.50 per ADS and the offering price of £5.3729 per ordinary share, you will experience immediate dilution of \$11.10 per ADS and £4.41 per ordinary share, representing the difference between our as adjusted net tangible book value per ADS and per ordinary share after giving effect to the global offering and the assumed offering prices for our ADSs and ordinary shares in the global offering.
+Based on an assumed initial public offering price of \$14.22 per ADS and the assumed offering price of £5.70 per ordinary share, which reflects the last reported sale price of our ordinary shares on AIM on July 10, 2020, you will experience immediate dilution of \$11.70 per ADS and £4.69 per ordinary share, representing the difference between our as adjusted net tangible book value per ADS and per ordinary share after giving effect to the global offering and the assumed offering prices for our ADSs and ordinary shares in the global offering.
 After the global offering, we will also have outstanding options to purchase ordinary shares with exercise prices lower than the initial public offering price of our ADSs in the U.S. offering and the offering price of our ordinary shares in the European private placement.
 To the extent these outstanding options are exercised, there will be further dilution to investors in the global offering.
 For further information regarding the dilution resulting from the global offering, see the section titled "Dilution" in this prospectus.